 A significant deviation from the normal range may require further evaluation by your physician.

 % Saturation (calculated)

-Patient Instructions: Specimens should be collected in the morning from patients in a fasting state, since iron values decrease by 30% during the course of the day and there can be significant interference from lipemia.
+Specimens should be collected in the morning from patients in a fasting state, since iron values decrease by 30% during the course of the day and there can be significant interference from lipemia.
 Estimated turnaround for results is 3 business days.
 If confirmation testing is required, the estimated time may be extended.